MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-powershell-manage.md

 ## Disable a connection

 Use this script to turn off sync for a connection.
-Keep in mind that the connection isn't removed or deleted.
+Keep in mind this script doesn't remove or delete a connection.
+It turns off sync so that no data is synced between Shifts and Blue Yonder for the connection that you specify.

 [Set up your environment](#set-up-your-environment) (if you haven't already), and then run the following script.